 JR: It’s very tough.

 MP: So I disagree with the whole approach.
 I disagree with the way they look at young people.
 I think it's not an attitude of love.
 Whatever the common good is, it cannot be contrary to the love of the individual person.
-So I am deeply, deeply disturbed by this actually; I do not see a good pastoral attitude coming from our bishops, who should be trying to protect the young people under their care.

 “Those who, however, for reasons of conscience, refuse the vaccines produced from fetal cell lines from aborted fetuses, must do their utmost to avoid, by other prophylactic means and appropriate behavior, becoming vehicles for the infectious agent.
 In particular, they must avoid any risk for the health of those who cannot be vaccinated for medical or other reasons and who are the most vulnerable.”